-Welsch is among a small but growing number of passengers who are troubled by junk fees for which people essentially get nothing.
+Welsch is among a small but growing number of passengers who find junk fees troubling because they essentially get nothing in return.
 That should bother anyone who travels, come to think of it.

 For example, on a recent flight from New Delhi to London, a British Airlines employee at the counter asked Welsch if she would be willing to sit next to and “look after” a young child.

 “She arrived — never having flown before — without anything at all to do and immediately panicked upon watching the safety demonstration,” she remembers.
-“I asked for assistance from the flight attendants, but I was ignored.”
+“I requested assistance from the flight attendants, but they ignored me.”

 Adding to the confusion was the fact that the girl only spoke Hindi.